typelead/eta/docs/0-user-guides/2-gradle-user-guide/2-advanced-configuration/3-compiler-configuration.md

 ## language

 This specifies the language to use for the build.
-A language consists of a set of predefined language extensions are are defined by the compiler.
+A language consists of a set of predefined language extensions are defined by the compiler.
 Currently, there are only two values you can put for this field:

 - `'Haskell98'`
 - `'Haskell2010'`